adarmonicteam/adarmonicteam.github.io/index.md

 The scatter plot confirmed our believes that there is a clear difference between political tweets and non-political tweets.

-We decided to take the 16,707 tweets that appear more than once and re-do the same analysis automatically using our topic classifier.
+We decided to take the tweets that appear  5 times or more (869 tweets) and re-do the same analysis automatically using our topic classifier.
 We classified all the tweets with topics (Crime/Sports/Entertainment/Health) as non-political and all the rest as political.

 ![image5](https://adarmonicteam.github.io//assets//images//scatter2.png)

-We do see the same behavior from the political tweets.
+We do see the same behavior from the political tweets, with some change in behavior for the non-political tweets.
+We decided to test statistical significance using the Wilcoxon signed-rank test (as we do not assume Gaussian distribution) on the number of distinct authors, as we feel that it is a better indicator for the difference between the two behaviors).
+The test resulted with a p-value of 1.5047361860066575e-09 showing statistical significane and that the political tweets and non-political tweets exhibit different behavior.
 We do not know if the change in behavior of the non-political tweets is due to misclassification of our classifier or due to the behavior of the trolls.

 Our hypothesis is that the reasons they are always multiple authors for political tweets is that the trolls had a database of tweets to use.
 As all political tweets have less than 20 distinct dates we believe they are coordinated to some extent.
-The reasons the non-political tweets have the same behavoir is that perhaps some of them are also in this database.

 ### Targetting Specific States